wobblewedge/engine-house/README.md

 	"income": 30500,
 	"credit": 800
 	}

+Other endpoints will be found in the com.flow.enginehouse.util file.

 The applicant is used to start a simple flowable process that will determine the applicants eligibility using the credit score as a basis.
 Once the process concludes, the response returns with a few new properties tacked on:
 	ID - the index in the db